-

 - Availability of emergency support systems

-- Family supports
+- Client supports

-- Condition of the woman’s birth environment
+- Condition of the client’s birth environment

 - Other psycho-social factors